 If you've noticed that social media feels more overwhelming than enjoyable, it might be time for a break.
 Many people experience anxiety, stress, or even a sense of disconnect due to constant online interactions.
 Taking a step back can provide clarity and promote healthier habits.
-By understanding your relationship with these platforms, you can reclaim your time and well-being.
-So, what signs indicate it's time for your own social media detox?

 Understanding the Need for a Social Media Detox